 Though I’ve only been back in the Southwest for a few months, I lived in Tucson for eight years as a graduate student and learned to get pretty creative with how to spend weekends.
-Now that I’m back as a new mom, our partner Hotels.com asked me to look at the city from a new angle and figure out how to get creative on my Saturdays with a baby in tow.
+Now that I’m back as a new mom, I wanted to look at the city from a new angle and figure out how to get creative on my Saturdays with a baby in Tucson.

 So, life’s changed.
 I mean, we all knew that was going to happen when my son entered the world eleven months ago, but nobody could have prepared me for what life would look like a few months in—after the constant-wearing-of-pajamas and sleepless nights wore off.
 Those first few months were an incessant blur, my only real memories in the form of short video clips I took and look at when I’m feeling nostalgic (or just incredulous that we’ve made it this far together).
 I’m a restless person by nature (could this be why I became a travel writer?) and it looks like my baby inherited those genes, too, so now that we’re settling into a new rhythm, we’ve been working on venturing out more and getting to know the city I called home for many years in my freewheeling, unencumbered (aka, not-yet-a-mom) twenties.